JCGoran/pyp2req/README.md

 ## Why not use X instead?

-- pip: does not support actually parsing the `pyproject.toml` file, or installing only the dependencies without also installing the main project (keep a close eye on [this issue](https://github.com/pypa/pip/issues/11440) though!)
+- pip: does not support actually parsing the `pyproject.toml` file, or installing only the dependencies without also installing the main project (keep a close eye on [this issue](https://github.com/pypa/pip/issues/11440) and [PEP 735](https://peps.python.org/pep-0735/) though!)
 - Poetry: can install optional dependencies, but only those defined in the `[tool.poetry]` key
 - pip-tools: close, but it actually does too much, and pins _all_ dependencies (including any transitive dependencies) to specific versions, which is great if you want to be very strict with your versioning, but not so much if want to be a bit more relaxed.
 It also tries to resolve all of the dependencies first, making it a bit slow